-Itineraries: The PATRICIA operates passenger-carrying voyages between mid-April and into the first week in October.
+Itineraries: The PATRICIA operates passenger-carrying voyages between late April and into October.
 Port calls will usually occur only at embarkation and disembarkation, and the regions accessed may be the East Coast and the North Sea; the South Coast and the English Channel, including the Channel Islands off the coast of France; the Southwest off Cornwall and in the Bristol Channel, and the West Coast of England and Wales in the Irish Sea.
 The coastline is often in view as are islands.
 N.B.
-The website shows the Draft Itinerary for an entire year.
+The website shows the Draft Itinerary for an entire year and the longest block in any one region is the East Coast June to August.
 However, this is a guide only and circumstances may require the ship to respond to an urgent need elsewhere.

 Why Go?
 Sailing aboard the PATRICIA is a unique experience that is not available anywhere else in the world, and if you can accept the uncertainties, the voyage could not be more comfortable nor provide a more relaxed social setting shared with fellow passengers and crew.

 When to Go?
 Anytime during the six-month season that passengers are carried.
 Early and late season voyages are cooler and cold out on the water.
 Even summer months can be chilly on deck at all hours.

 Cabins: The six cabins are all good-sized twin-bedded, windowed outsides with individual décor, lounge area, private facilities, including bath tub and shower, satellite TV, coffee/tea making facilities, Internet connections, and the very British amenity called a trouser press.
 Stateroom One is officially reserved for the Duke of Edinburgh and Stateroom Two for Her Majesty Queen Elizabeth II.